Can an electric car go through a car wash?

 Is there anything I should be aware of when washing my electric car?

-Nothing that you wouldn’t do to a petrol or diesel vehicle.
-If you’re just washing the exterior, there’s little damage you can do to an electric car or van.
+Washing your electric car is the same as washing any other kind of vehicle - there’s little damage you can do to an electric car or van.
 The same is true of all plug-in hybrid vehicles, which are tested to the same degree.